 During pre-production, you can establish a definite understanding of what you and/or your team will do, strategize how to best execute your client brief, and plan out the budget and duration for each step.

-You will also most likely encounter some modifications and feedback from your client regarding your script and storyboard.
+You will also most likely encounter some modifications and feedback from your client regarding your script and storyboard which you can add as a part to your animation pipeline.

 This stage is especially helpful as it will better align your project with that of the vision of your animation client, so don’t freak out if they point out some flaws.
-That’s totally normal!
+That’s totally normal and why we have an animation pipeline!
+There's always a next step.

-Simply put, the steps of animation pre-production consist of strategizing, story conceptualization, scriptwriting, art direction, character design, storyboarding, and animatics.
+Simply put, the steps of animation pre-production in the animation production pipeline consist of strategizing, story conceptualization, scriptwriting, art direction, character design, storyboarding, and animatics.

 1) Animation Project Strategizing

-Before you can actually do anything with your client brief, you must strategize an optimized process to achieve this.
+Before you can actually do anything with your client brief, you must strategize an optimized process to achieve this and implement this into your animation production pipeline.
 This step consists of important activities:

-First, if you’re working with a team, you must determine the people who will work on the project.
+First, if you’re working with a team, you must determine the people who will work on the project and who's who in your animation production pipeline.
 You may have to assign your account executives, project coordinators, creative directors, illustrators, scriptwriters, storyboard artists, voiceover artists, and the animators themselves.

-On the other hand, if you’re working alone, then you’ll have to fill these roles yourself.
+On the other hand, if you’re working alone, then you’ll have to fill these roles yourself in the animation pipeline.

 Second, you must evaluate your studio’s budget and assign the appropriate amount of time per step.
 You can also define the limits of your animation team, such as the number of revisions you’re willing to entertain.